UW-ESS-DS/MLGeo2023_ESS569_Burn_Severity_Drivers/README.md

 ## About this repository

+### Branches
+There are 3 branches: main, Astrid, and Jimmy.
+Most of the work was done on Astrid and Jimmy branches.
+The main branch includes the final, polished work.
+This README file describes what you will find in the main branch.

 ### Material included
 * A report in the form of a notebook where our project is fully described.
 The entire code is also available here.
 * All figures produced by running the code in the notebook.